syncfusion-content/winui-docs/winui/Cartesian-Charts/FastCharts/Fast-Stepline.md

 ---
 layout: post
-title: Fast StepLine Chart in WinUI Chart control | Syncfusion
+title: Fast Step Line Chart in WinUI Chart control | Syncfusion
-description: Learn here all about Fast StepLine Chart of Syncfusion WinUI Chart(SfCartesianChart) control and more.
+description: Learn here all about Fast Step Line Chart of Syncfusion WinUI Chart (SfCartesianChart) control and more.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Fast StepLine Chart in WinUI Chart (SfCartesianChart)
+# Fast Step Line Chart in WinUI (SfCartesianChart)

 A fast stepline bitmap series is a special kind of series that can render a collection with huge number of data points using `WriteableBitmap`.
 [FastStepLineBitmapSeries]() is the high performance version of step line series.